-People with dementia may express their pain differently to people who don't have dementia.
+People with dementia may express their pain in a different way to those who don't have dementia.

-Even if it is impossible for the people you care for to respond to questions about their pain, by observing them carefully you can pick up important clues to alert you to their discomfort.
+Even if it is impossible for the people you care for to respond to questions about any pain they may be experiencing, by observing them carefully you can pick up important clues to alert you to their discomfort.